Cement shoes

 Cement shoes, concrete shoes, or Chicago overcoat is a method of murder or body disposal, usually associated with criminals such as the Mafia or gangs.
 It involves weighing down the victim, who may be dead or alive, with concrete and throwing them into water in the hope the body will never be found.
 In the US, the term has become a tongue-in-cheek euphemism for a threat of death by criminals.
-While a common trope in fiction, only one real-life case has ever been authenticated.
+It is a common trope in fiction.

+Cement shoes

 Cement shoes involve first binding, incapacitating or killing the victim and then placing each foot into a bucket or box, which is then filled with wet concrete (a mixture of cement powder, rock, water and sand), or even simply cement powder and water.
 Typically in films and novels, the victim is still alive as they watch the concrete harden, heightening the torture and drama.
 After the concrete sets, the victim is thrown into a body of water such as a river, lake or the ocean.